4dcu-be/4dcu.be/_posts/2020-03-13-Jekyll-Blog.md

 ```
 {%endraw%}

 Now we can include a map on a page using the code below.
-This will include JQuery to load the data in **map_data.json**
+This will include JQuery to load the data in `map_data.json`
 (which is build from the coordinates in the
 posts' headers), these will be converted to markers on the map (complete with a popup menu) and together with the map
-added to the div with id="map".
+added to the div with `id="map"`.

 ```html
 <div id="map"></div>